skytruong90/Bowie_State_REU-Summer_2021/README.md

 - Dr. David E Anyiwo
 <img src="anywio.jpg" width="200">

-## How view the paper, poster, and presentation:
-1. In order to view the full presentation, going to the folder ``
-2. The poster can be view by clicking on the ``
-3. The paper can be view by clicking on the ``

 ## Our research paper:
 1. Click on "Research Paper.docx" from above
 2. Download it